mhannanahmad/Financial-Analysis-Portfolio/Tesla_Stock_Price_Prediction/README.md

 - The model successfully captures Tesla's stock price trend and seasonality components.

 ## Technologies Used
-- Python, Facebook Prophet, Pandas, Matplotlib
+- Python, Facebook Prophet, Pandas, plotly express, yfinance, datetime,

 ## How to Use
 Download the notebook and run it in a Jupyter environment.
-Make sure to install the dependencies using `pip install prophet pandas matplotlib`.
+Make sure to install the dependencies .